phigas/freepaths-docs/getting-started/config-file-creation-guide.md

 ```

 `IGNORE_FAULTY_PHONONS` : bool
-It is possible that phonons escape the strucutre and get trapped outside the structure or travel outside the simulation domain.
+It is possible that phonons escape the structure and get trapped outside the structure or travel outside the simulation domain.
 This can cause the maps to not look nice because the holes are not empty.
 If this parameter is set to `True` all phonons that are outside the structure are simply ignored in the map generation which improves both the look and the calculations.
 I recommend to keep this on `False` so that you notice if phonons leave the structure which can be an indicator of some errors or bugs.
 If phonons leave the structure this can be turned on to still get clean data.

 ### Structure plots